Haiti in upheaval: President Moïse assassinated at home

 Despite Joseph’s assurances that order would prevail, there was confusion about who should take control and widespread anxiety among Haitians.
 Authorities declared a “state of siege” in the country and closed the international airport.

-The normally bustling streets of the capital, Port-au-Prince, were empty and quiet Wednesday.
-Sporadic gunshots were heard in the distance, public transportation was scarce, and some people searched for businesses that were open to food and water.
-Businesses had been ransacked in one area earlier.
+The normally bustling streets of the capital, Port-au-Prince, were empty Wednesday.
+Sporadic gunshots were heard in the distance, public transportation was scarce, and some people searched for businesses that were open for food and water.

-Bocchit Edmond, the Haitian ambassador to the United States, said the attack on the 53-year-old Moïse was carried out by “well-trained professional commandos” and “foreign mercenaries” who were masquerading as agents of the U.S. Drug Enforcement Administration.
+Bocchit Edmond, the Haitian ambassador to the United States, said the attack on the 53-year-old Moïse "was carried out by foreign mercenaries and professional killers — well-orchestrated,” and that they were masquerading as agents of the U.S. Drug Enforcement Administration.
 The DEA has an office in the Haitian capital to assist the government in counternarcotics programs, according to the U.S. Embassy.

+Joseph said the heavily armed gunmen spoke Spanish or English, but gave no further details.

-Moïse's wife, Martine, was in stable but critical condition and efforts were under way to move her to Miami for treatment, Edmond said in Washington.
+Moïse's wife, Martine, was in stable but critical condition and was being moved to Miami for treatment, Edmond said in Washington.

 Haiti has asked the U.S. government for assistance with the investigation, he said, adding that the assassins could have escaped over the land border to the Dominican Republic or by sea.